sjentsch/lsjDocs/lsj/Ch16_Bayes_4.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 Back in Section `The paired-samples t-test <Ch11_tTest_05.html#the-paired-samples-t-test>`__
-I discussed the ``chico.csv`` data set in which student grades were measured on
+I discussed the |chico|_ data set in which student grades were measured on
 two tests, and we were interested in finding out whether grades went up from
 test 1 to test 2.
 Because every student did both tests, the tool we used to
 analyse the data was a paired samples *t*-test. :numref:`fig-bayes3` shows the